-Floors including sub-floors

-Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Floors including sub-floors Repair category 1 Notes Some uneven and creaking floorboards noted at some locations.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.